scollier/Summit2014OSEonOSPViaHeat/scott/summit_lab_2014.md

 ##**5.3 Open the port for Return Signals**

+Once the *heat* stack launches, several steps are performed, such as:
+* Configuring security groups for the broker and the node
+* Setting up the *broker* and *node* ports
+* Setting up the floating IPs
+* Installing any neccessary packages
+* Configuring OpenShift

-The *broker* and *node* VMs need to be able to deliver a completed signal to the metadata service.
+When these tasks are finished, the *broker* and *node* VMs need to be able to deliver a completed signal to the metadata service.

+Open the correct port to allow the signal to pass.

 **WARNING**: Do NOT use *lokkit* as it will overwrite the custom iptables rules created by packstack